AmeriCorps responds to COVID-19

 Education has been significantly disrupted by the COVID-19 pandemic.
 Throughout the last year, AmeriCorps members and AmeriCorps Seniors volunteers have continued to support students in remote and in-person environments in flexible and creative ways.
 They will continue to address students’ social, emotional, and academic development, providing crucial assistance to teachers, administrators, and school communities.

 The COVID-19 Containment Response Corps in Colorado is an AmeriCorps program created in partnership between Governor Polis, Colorado Department of Public Health and Environment, Serve Colorado, Gary Community Investments, Community Resource Center, Conservation Legacy, Cultivate, and Volunteers of America Colorado.
-AmeriCorps members and AmeriCorps Seniors volunteers support Local Public Health Authorities with contact tracing, test result notification, quarantine monitoring, and other activities to contain the spread of COVID-19.
+AmeriCorps members and AmeriCorps Seniors volunteers serving through the COVID-19 Containment Response Corps completed more than 17,000 case investigations, 7,000 contact traces and delivered more than 32,000 test results to Colorado residents.

 Food security in four states